-Physical Education - The Human Body in Motion
+Sport Science - The Human Body in Motion

-In Year 10 Physical Education - The Human Body in Motion students will explore the physiological and psychological factors that contribute to human movement with a sports-based focus using both qualitatively and quantitative scientific inquiry skills.
+In Year 10, Sports Science - The Human Body in Motion students, will explore the anatomy, physiology, Biomechanics and Skill Acquisition theorum that contribute to human movement within a sporting performance context.

 Through practical activities they will explore the major components of the physiology and anatomy of the musculoskeletal system and their contribution and interactions during physical activity.
-Sports Psychology is explored in motor learning and skill appropriation and improvement.
+Skill Acquisition topic explores learning and skill appropriation and improvement.
+Biomechanics examines the mechanisms of force generation and absorption in sporting endeavours.
+The Energy System unit explores energy production, training adaptions and recovery during and after physical activity.

 This course aims to extend and challenge those students who wish to go beyond the current compulsory Health and Physical Education curriculum.
-This is an introduction into content heavy topics within the VCE PE course.
-It draws in a breadth of skills including research, independent study, questioning, literacy, presentation and communication, data analysis, critical thinking, which all will be applicable to tertiary study, real-world employment and day-to-day life.
+This is an introduction into content within the V.C.E.
+Physical Education course.
+It draws upon a breadth of academic skills including, independent study, questioning, literacy, presentation and communication, data analysis, critical thinking, which are all applicable to undertaking VCE and tertiary study, real-world employment and day-to-day professional life.